shah0150/MAD9145-W21/docs/assignments/dev-demos.md

 These are the demos that you perform during the status meetings on the three Thursdays before RE/Action Day.

-On each Thursday, during the status meeting, the team needs to present a demo of the latest version of their app and/or website.
+On every Friday, during the status meeting, the team needs to present a demo of the latest version of their app and/or website.

 Recommendations for fixes will be made each week.